garzon/antlr_parser/README.md

 # MiniJava Interpreter
-A interpreter of (a superset of) MiniJava language powered by ANTLR V4.6
+An interpreter of (a superset of) MiniJava language powered by ANTLR V4.6

 ## Demo
 Input program: